Data Analyst

 Profit sharing

 ROLE DESCRIPTION: As Insurance Account Representative - State Farm Agent Team Member for Jay Epstein - State Farm Agent, you are vital to our daily business operations and customers success.
-You grow our agency through meaningful client relations and acting as a liaison between customer needs and agency departments.
+You grow our agency through meaningful customer relations and acting as a liaison between customer needs and agency departments.
 You improve the lives of our customers by proactively marketing relevant products and services.

-Grow your career as you better your community.
+Grow your career as you improve your community.
 As an attentive, sociable, and sales-minded professional, we are eager to have you on our team.

 RESPONSIBILITIES: